fellowship/upskill_challenges_02/Spam or Ham/README.md

 ### Deliverables

-Your submission should be a single zip file named **yourfirstname_yourlastname_NLP.csv** containing the following:
+Your submission should be a single zip file named **yourfirstname_yourlastname_NLP.zip** containing the following:

 - Your **training** data set: A csv of the training set used in the jupiter notebook
 - Your **notebook**: Notebook should be downloaded as .ipynb